 New market expansion

 This week we are officially opening our new sales office in Copenhagen.
 We have spent about 12 months exploring options for expansion and evaluated a number of cities across Europe.
 More expansion into other areas will come, but we have selected Copenhagen as a sales base and are excited by the early successes we are already seeing.
 Copenhagen is a great city with a big focus on innovation, a large business community and has been very welcoming to us in all aspects, since we elected to make it our Scandinavian home.
 We will use this as a base as we look to expand our footprint across the Scandinavia region and have big ambitions for growth in the coming months and years.
-If anyone would like to join us at our launch event on Thursday, 26th October you can sign up here.

 1 million user reach

 In early 2017, our platform reach surpassed 1 million people.
 It took us just over 4 years from the launch of our enterprise platform to hit that milestone.
 I do not have the stats to hand, but I am sure that many SaaS platforms never achieve this scale, and it is absolutely something we should shout loud and proud about.
-On top of this, with the wind in our sails, that audience continues to grow and it will be a much shorter timeframe to the second million if recent traction continues, and with some of the world’s best brands and most aspirational companies partnering with us on long-term engagements to help them become EveryDay innovators, the team is confident and momentum is high.
+On top of this, with the wind in our sails, that audience continues to grow and it will be a much shorter timeframe to the second million if recent traction continues, and with some of the world’s best brands and most aspirational companies partnering with us on long-term engagements to help them become Everyday Innovators, the team is confident and momentum is high.

 £ BILLIONS of benefit